stampery/node-framed-msgpack-rpc/README.md

 var x = new transport.RobustTransport(opts, ropts);
 ```

-As above, but with some more features:
+A subclass of the above; with some more features:

 * If disconnected, will attempt to reconnect until successful.
 * Will queue calls issued in between a disconnect and a reconnect.